 Curating Resources to Support Economic Mobility

-The Box Elder Chamber brought together community partners to launch a one-stop website to address barriers to economic mobility and promote skills training and employment services available to its rural workforce.
+The Box Elder Chamber brought together community partners to launch a one-stop website to address barriers to economic mobility and connect rural workers with skills training, employment services and community resources.

 Convening a large group of stakeholders led to many ideas, and chamber CEO Monica Holdaway said the chamber is working to prioritize the ideas and take action in order to build momentum.